 How Much Is a Gerberian Shepsky Worth?
 Puppy Price

 Gerberian Shepsky puppies range in price and go from anywhere between $600 to $1800.
-Many factors affect the price including gender, breeder, location, availability, and even things like eye color and markings.
+Many factors affect the price, including gender, breeder, location, availability, and even things like eye color and markings.

-The price of crossbreeds are usually heavily dependant on current availability.
+The price of crossbreeds are usually heavily dependent on current availability.
 The rarer the mix, the higher the price.
 For those in the USA, there’s a higher chance of getting a Shepsky on the low-end of price range, due to their wider availability.
 For those in the UK, Europe or Australia, availability will be lower and therefore push up the price.

 Usually (not always) breeders charge more for female puppies due to their ability to breed.
 And if you are lucky enough to find a Shepsky with blue eyes, look to pay even more!